mdekstrand/cs533-web/assignments/A5/index.md

 Read the **entire assignment** before beginning.
 :::

+## Revision Log

+November 2, 2021
+:   Revised [initial model](#initial-logistic-model-25) to expand on what was meant and clarify terms lost in assignment revision.

 ## Context and Data

 For this assignment, you will work with a data set of loans issued to small businesses, provided by the U.S. Small Business Administration.